 When non-fixed guides must be used, improve the queuing system by moving it away from the building’s main path of travel.
 The ropes, retractable bands and stands should contrast in colour and brightness to their surroundings and should be detectable using a long cane.
 Non-fixed queuing guides that incorporate the use of two rigid horizontal guides between stands to afford cane detectability are preferred.
 Even when rigid horizontal members are not practical, systems are available with retractable bands at two levels for cane detectability and to keep guide dogs from passing under the horizontal barriers.

 Queuing systems with fixed guides that contrast in colour and brightness and that are cane detectable are preferred.

-A call-button system at the beginning and end of the queue should be included so that a person with vision loss can request assistance, if necessary.
+A call-button system at the beginning and end of the queue should be included so that a person with blindness can request assistance, if necessary.
 In high traffic or busy areas, the implementation of a paging system may be helpful.
-The paging system would cue a person with vision loss at the front of the queue that their turn has come and in which direction to proceed.
+The paging system would cue a person with blindness at the front of the queue that their turn has come and in which direction to proceed.
 Traditionally, these systems have relied on lights that flash when a service representative is available.

-“Pick-a-number” systems are problematic for people with vision loss.
-Even if the next number to be served is called out, without sighted assistance, people with vision loss may not know what number they have pulled.
+“Pick-a-number” systems are problematic for people impacted by blindness.
+Even if the next number to be served is called out, without sighted assistance, people impacted by blindness may not know what number they have pulled.
 To mitigate this barrier, businesses using this form of queuing system may wish to install dispensing machines with audible indicators which verbalize the number being pulled.
 While this may resolve the issue of knowing what number is being served, a customer who is blind will have no way of knowing which agent or service point is available.